University of Texas Medical Branch

 Employee Advisory Council (EAC)

 Guidelines for Operations

 The Council is sponsored and endorsed by President’s Office and it exists to foster bidirectional communications and dialog for all Classified Staff, Administrative & Professional positions, and Non-Teaching Staff, excluding residents.
 We will promote a positive and collaborative work environment that is committed to assessing, prioritizing and communicating employee needs.
 We also serve as a focus group/advisory panel by providing a feedback loop on broad issues and potential new programs that can impact UTMB Classified Staff, A&P, and Non-Teaching Staff, excluding residents.

 Role of Members

-§ Must be a Full-time, Benefits Eligible, Classified Staff, Non-Teaching Staff (excluding residents), or Administrative & Professional employee at time of election or appointment.
+§Must be a Full-time, Benefits Eligible, Classified Staff, Non-Teaching Staff (excluding residents), or Administrative & Professional employee at time of

 Role of Advisors